fastforwardlabs/mdffreport12/src/02-background.md

 This approach assumes that one has labeled examples for all types of anomalies that could occur and can correctly classify them.
 In practice, this is usually not the case, as anomalies can take many different forms, with novel anomalies emerging at test time.
-"Thus, approaches that generalize well and are more effective at identifying previously unseen anomalies are preferable.
+Thus, approaches that generalize well and are more effective at identifying previously unseen anomalies are preferable.

 ### Unsupervised learning
+**NM: this "one does not possess examples that illustrate the relationship between the input features and the output" does not sound good.
+How about, "machines do not possess example input-output pairs that allows it to learn a function that maps the input features to outputs"?**

 With unsupervised learning, one does not possess examples that illustrate the relationship between the input features and the output.
 Instead, machines learn by finding structure within the input features.
-Because, as mentioned previously, labeled anomalous data is relatively rare, unsupervised approaches are more popular than supervised ones in the anomaly detection field. hat said, the nature of the anomalies one hopes to detect is often highly specific.
+Because, as mentioned previously, labeled anomalous data is relatively rare, unsupervised approaches are more popular than supervised ones in the anomaly detection field.
+That said, the nature of the anomalies one hopes to detect is often highly specific.
 Thus, many of the anomalies found in a completely unsupervised manner could correspond to noise, and may not be of interest for the task at hand.